-9. Activities/Restrictions:
+6. Activities/Restrictions:

 - You should walk as much as you can while you are recovering.
 Dr. O'Neill strongly recommends aerobic walking post-operatively.
-Walking helps the bones to fuse by increasing the blood flow to the area of the fusion.
-Similarly, non-impact aerobic exercise is also recommended, such as stationary bikes or elliptical machines. - You may raise your arms to brush or wash your hair. - You may ride in a car as long as you are comfortable.
-Keep your collar on when riding in a car for the first six weeks. - You may resume sexual relations when you are comfortable.
-The safest position for the patient is laying flat in bed. - No athletic activities until you have discussed your limitations with Dr. O'Neill at your postoperative checkup. - No lifting more than a total of 20 pounds unless otherwise instructed by Dr. O'Neill. - No overhead activities. - No pulling or pushing with your arms. - Avoid extremes of motion in your neck, since the less you stress it, the faster it heals. - Do not use any nicotine or tobacco products.

-- 10. When to Call: Please call any of the Ortholndy offices if you have any questions or concerns.
+Similarly, non-impact aerobic exercise is also recommended, such as stationary bikes or elliptical machines. - You may ride in a car as long as you are comfortable. - You may resume sexual relations when you are comfortable.
+The safest position for the patient is laying flat in bed. - No athletic activities until you have discussed your limitations with Dr. O'Neill at your post-operative checkup. - No lifting more than a total of 20 pounds unless otherwise instructed by Dr. O'Neill. - Nicotine or tobacco products can delay your wound from healing. - 7.
+When to Call: Please call any of the Ortholndy offices if you have any questions or concerns.
 If it is not urgent, please call during normal business hours.
-Specific things that should prompt you to notify us include: - Fever higher than 101 degrees Fahrenheit - Severe headaches that are worse when sitting upright, relieved when laying down - Wound drainage that is not decreasing - Significant redness or swelling around the incision - Worsening numbness, tingling or weakness in your arms or legs - Unable to swallow liquids - Call 911 or go to an emergency room right away if you have any trouble breathing - 11.
+Specific things that should prompt you to notify us include: - Fever higher than 101 degrees Fahrenheit - Severe headaches that are worse when sitting upright, relieved when laying down - Wound drainage that is not decreasing - Significant redness or swelling around the incision - Worsening numbness, tingling or weakness in your arms or legs - 8.
 Follow-up Appointment: If a follow-up appointment has not been scheduled for you, please call 317.802.2049 to set up an appointment within a few days of your discharge.